-Plus, the popular bonus offer of a free domain name registration when you sign up for a new hosting plan makes it easy to launch a new website on a shared hosting platform quickly.
+Plus, the popular bonus offer of a free domain name registration when you sign up for a new hosting package makes it easy to launch a new website on a shared plan.

-However, not every hosting account includes a free domain name.
+However, not every hosting plan includes a free domain name.
 Most free hosting services, for example, do not include a free domain or cPanel because of the extra costs.

 Here, we’ll help you navigate the domain name marketplace and how to pair a strong domain with a web hosting plan that can help you achieve your online goals.

 1. What is Domain Name Hosting?

 As your website’s identity on the internet, a domain name is one of the fundamental aspects of internet routing protocols.

 Domain names are often keyword terms followed by a URL extension, such as .COM, .NET, and .ORG.

 However, the servers and devices hosting or displaying your website know your website as an IP address, not a domain.
 (Our guide to setting up a website will make this a lot easier to understand.)